 See, the 70 weeks of Daniel are 70 heptads or blocks of seven years.
 However, they are not just any blocks of seven years.
 The Torah (in Leviticus) introduces a seven-year cycle for marking Sabbath years.
 Just as ancient Israel was to consider every 7th day the Sabbath day of rest, likewise they were to count every 7th year as the Sabbath year of rest for the land to lie fallow.
 No planting or reaping.
 If they obeyed, they would be blessed in the sixth year with an abundance to make up for the missing 7th year harvests.

 Daniel's prophetic 70 weeks of years are referring to these weeks of years, each ending with a Sabbath year.
 The 70th week is a Sabbath year cycle and begins after a Sabbath year finishes and ends in a Sabbath year itself.
 This means the Great Tribulation comes in the middle of a Sabbath year cycle and ends in a Sabbath year.

 We can use this knowledge to rule out the Great Tribulation several years in advance.
-Once a Sabbath year cycle starts, if everything is continuing as normal, then the entire seven year block is safe from being "the end."
-Nothing will happen the rest of the seven years!
+Once a Sabbath year cycle starts, if everything is continuing as normal, then the entire seven-year block is safe from being "the end."
+Nothing will happen for the rest of the seven years!